AryanBhimani/My-App/README.md

 # myapp

-# Dock with Draggable Icons
+# MyApp - Dock with Draggable Icons

 This Flutter application demonstrates a dock with draggable icons.
 Users can hover over the icons to scale them up and drag them to reorder within the dock.
 The dock items are displayed as a horizontal row of icons, and each icon has its own dynamic color and hover effect.